isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-do-fruit-flies-live/index.md

 ###  **Stage 2  Larvae**

 This is stage is the most pronounce stage of fruit flies.
-Basically, a larvae is a worm
-- like organism that does not have legs.
+Basically, a larvae is a worm-like organism that does not have legs.
 It is very active when it comes to movement and feeding so as to secure enough energy for the next stage.

 Larva are seen mostly as they mess the fruits and other rotting foodstuff a lot.
 Though small in sizes, their impact is highly seen.
 They are highly attracted by the fermenting parts of the fruits or rotting substances.

-These larvae feeds on yeast organism & fungi in the rotting/ fermenting foodstuff and turns it into a messy semi
-- liquid substance that emits irritating smell.
+These larvae feeds on yeast organism & fungi in the rotting/ fermenting foodstuff and turns it into a messy semi-liquid substance that emits irritating smell.

 In fact, they provides further acceleration of bacteria, which affects the foodstuff to a point of no use.
 After about four days, the larvae moves to a dark place where matures and change into pupa, which is the next stage. **Stage 3 Pupa** The pupa Stage is termed as an inactive stage by observation.
 This is because the pupa is actually an immobile organism.